-- 1. We established board-level governance: see responses to C1.1, C1.1a, C1.1b and C1.1d.
-In 2021, we also appointed our Global Carbon Business Leader, who is leading Nouryon's strategic planning to meet our GHG emission reduction goals and ensures company-wide alignment on GHG reductions initiatives and targets. - 2.
-We completed a TCFD climate scenario analysis, including risk (transitional and physical) and opportunities, over all time horizons, covering our full value chain upstream, downstream, and direct operations.
-The results informed our understanding of potential substantive climate-related risks and opportunities.
-See C2.2 for more information. - 3.
-Consistent with prior years, we completed an accurate and transparent annual emissions inventory.
-In 2021, our scope 1, scope 2 and scope 3 emissions (purchased raw materials) was verified by a third-party.
-For more information, see C10. - 4.
+- 1. We established board-level governance: see responses in C1 - 2.
+We completed a TCFD climate scenario analysis, including risk (transitional and physical) and opportunities, over all time horizons, covering our full value chain upstream, downstream, and direct operations. - 3.
+Consistent with prior years, we completed an accurate and transparent annual emissions inventory. - 4.
 We expanded our scope 3 emissions inventory to cover our full value chain.